Continuous Delivery with Bitbucket Pipelines

 Enable Bitbucket Pipelines in your repository

-I'm using to demonstrate how it works.
+I'm using this sample project to demonstrate how it works.

 Create the bitbucket-pipelines file